zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

 Step 3: Call your server and open the Checkout URL
 --------------------------------------------------
-To initiate a payment from your app you need to call the file you've created in step 1 and open the browser with the Checkout URL you'll receive.
+To initiate a payment from your app you need to call the file you have created in step 1 and open the browser with the Checkout URL you will receive.

 iOS
 ^^^